How Long Does It Take to Become an Automotive Mechanic?

 Using aftermarket software, students change the calibration of the vehicle’s powertrain control module to manage performance enhancements and modifications.
 The objective is to build an engine that creates as much horsepower and torque as possible but is also long-lasting.

-The Power & Performance program consists of three, three-week courses, making it nine weeks in total.
+Power & Performance® comprises three, three-week courses, making it nine weeks in total, which are included in the 51-week Automotive Technology program.37

-Dynamometer tuning involves making adjustments to a vehicle’s ignition, fuel and air supply to achieve as much horsepower and torque as possible while keeping the proper air-fuel ratio.
-The Power & Performance program teaches students how to tune an engine after they learn about engine building.
+Dynamometer tuning involves adjusting a vehicle’s ignition, fuel and air supply to achieve as much horsepower and torque as possible while keeping the proper air-fuel ratio.
+Power & Performance® teaches students how to tune an engine after they learn about engine building.

 Yes.
 Nitrous, which is often referred to as “horsepower in a bottle,” is used in the program.
 Students learn to identify what an engine can handle in order to use nitrous correctly.

-Horsepower and torque are covered in the Power & Performance program.
+Horsepower and torque are covered in Power & Performance®.
 Essentially, torque is a rotating force produced by the crankshaft in an engine.
-The more torque, the more work the engine is producing.
+The more torque, the more work the engine performs.
 Horsepower is the measure of how quickly an engine can accomplish this work (a helpful way to look at it is torque multiplied by RPM).

 Once students learn about engine building and demonstrate their understanding, they have the opportunity to test on the dyno.